mklno/mklno.github.io/content/blog/killing-commendatore.md

   <img src="/images/blogs/killing-commendatore.jpg" alt="image" width="300px">
 </div>

 I still vividly recall the exhilaration and sense of accomplishment that coursed through me when I completed my very first book.
 It was the work of Haruki Murakami that guided me on this literary journey.
-Without him, I doubt I would have developed the reading habit.
+Without him, I doubt I would have developed the habit of reading.
 Everyone has an author who holds a special place in their heart; however, I'm not one to fawn over authors themselves, but rather the content they create.
 Yet, Murakami's influence on instilling this reading habit in me makes me feel indebted to him.

 <!-- more -->
 <blockquote>